jaketae/jaketae.github.io/_posts/2020-05-30-sklearn-pipeline.md

 ## Pipelines

-Let's try to use a simple pipeline to deal with missing vallues in some categorical variables.
+Let's try to use a simple pipeline to deal with missing values in some categorical variables.
 This is going to be our first sneak peak at how pipelines are declared and used.

 ```python